Multimodal Remote Inference: Scheduling Policy Design

-We explain the meaning of the index function in Remark~\ref{remark:1} and highlight how our index-based threshold policy generalizes and relates to prior work in Remarks~\ref{remark:2} and~\ref{remark:3}.

 \begin{remark} The index function $\gamma_m(\theta)$ reflects the \textbf{minimum future cost} if the scheduler continues to select modality $m$ after having selected it for $\theta$ consecutive transmissions.
-To see this, consider a symmetric case when $T_1 = T_2 = T_c$ for some constant $T_c\in \mathbb{Z}_+$.
-Then, the index function of modality 1 in Eq.~\eqref{eq:index-main} becomes
+To see this, consider a symmetric case when $T_1 = T_2 = 1$.
+The index function of modality $1$ becomes

-which calculates the minimum average cost starting from the AoI state $(T_c, (\theta + 3)T_c)$ (i.e., when $j=1$) until switching.
-Furthermore, our index function also handles the asymmetric case.
-Specifically, suppose $T_1 > T_2$.
-Define